 So, let’s get honest for a second.
 It really sucks to scroll through your Facebook or Instagram feeds and see everyone out enjoying Spring Break on a beach while you are stuck in dreary Chicago over Spring Break.
 Maybe this is when someone will tell you to stop comparing yourself to other people on the Internet, but let’s get real…it’s HARD and I totally get it.
 We aren’t traveling for Spring Break this year due to that fact that we bought our dream home a few months ago and now we have to actually fill it with furniture (crazy, right???).
 But that doesn’t mean that our Spring Break is going to be a total bust…we are just going to get creative with how to stretch a dollar in terms of family fun.
 Are you in the same boat (don’t lie, most of us are)?
 Then read to on to find out how we are enjoying Spring Break in Chicagoland on a budget!

 Typically over Spring Break the weather is still pretty nasty (gloomy, cold and wet…yay!) so we spend most of our time indoors.
 Thankfully, some of our favorite play spaces have discounted play at least once a week.
 Little Beans is a favorite because of their delicious coffee and “Big Beans” course since it guarantees a solid nap for you and your little one after spending the day playing in the foam pit.
 If you have a Lego lover on your hand, take a trip to Lego mecca…otherwise known as Legoland Discovery Center.
-It is typically on the pricey side, but if you use the code CLIP17 when purchasing your ticket online, you can get one adult admission for free with one paid child admission.
+It is typically on the pricey side, but if you use a Living Social Deal, you can really stretch your budget.

 If the weather isn’t too nasty for some exploring, go for a hike to look for the first signs of Spring and learn more about our native habitats at some of Chicagoland’s free nature centers.
 We also love to visit our smelly friends over at Wagner Farm in Glenview and the Lincoln Park Zoo.
 Admission is free and it is the perfect time to see animals wake up after their long winter slumber.
 Want to inject some beauty into your day?
 Then visit some of Chicagoland’s beautiful conservatories for some inspiration and then head to your local plant nursery to purchase some plants of your own!

 Lastly, if you are getting bored of the same old toys and games at home, connect with another family and do a “toy and game swap.”
 I don’t recommend lending out beloved toys or ones that will easily break, but it is fun to trade goodies for a bit so your family game night can be a little different than past ones.
-You can do the same for your family movie night as well!
+You can do the same for your family movie night as well–be sure to put these these sports themed movies on your family’s “Much Watch” list!
 Many libraries also have toys and games for rent, similar to books and movies.
-Want to go out and see a movie?
-Then check out the free kids movies that are being shown at Paragon Theaters.
-I’m so pumped for “How to Train Your Dragon”…and to enjoy some buttery popcorn!

 How do you keep costs down when school is out?
 Would love to hear your budget friendly ideas!